 I updated the photo to look nicer and links below, but here’s the old one. :)

-- Backpack: We tried out pretty much every pack they had at REI and ended up both liking Osprey.
-This is the updated version of my youth backpack (since I am petite and kids stuff is always cheaper. :) ) And the updated version of Jacob’s Osprey backpack.
-We highly recommend you going to REI and trying them all on!
+- Backpack: We tried out pretty much every pack they had at REI and decided Ospreys fit us best.
+Jacob ended up with this backpack, and I used this youth backpack since I am petite and kids stuff is always cheaper.
+Go to REI and try them all on!

-- Walking poles: these babies saved our knees.
-I purchased the junior ones.
-Carbon fiber is pricier, but we figured that investing in something lightweight was better since we were already carrying so much weight on our backs.
+- 3L platypus big zip: these babies saved our knees.
+Carbon fiber is pricier but investing in something lightweight was worth it since we were already carrying so much weight.

-- Six quick dry t-shirts: One per day + two extra in case we got drenched in rain.
-These are my current fave quick dry tees.
-They’re so versatile for hiking and day-to-day that I already have 3.
+- 6 x Quick Dry Tees: One per day + two extra in case we got drenched in rain.
+These are my current fave quick dry tees (I have 3).
+They’re great for hiking and day-to-day.

-- A light, warm jacket: We absolutely love these nano puff jackets from Patagonia.
-We wear them all the time and take them on all our travels.
+- A Light, Warm Jacket: We absolutely love these nano puff jackets from Patagonia.
+We wear them all the time.

 - Layers!
-We brought Patagonia Capilene layers (2 each) in midweight and thermal weight and long underwear.
-It’s good to have options since it fluctuates so much between hot and cold.
+We brought Patagonia Capilene layers (2 each) in midweight and thermal weight and 2 x Zip-Off Hiking Pants.
+It’s good to have options since the temps fluctuate so much.
 The long underwear is especially great to sleep in at night as it gets very cold.